Innally/Desision-tree-by-python-machine-learning/README.md

 - c4.5 desision tree

 # dataset
--  one dateset only has discrete features so it can be classified by id3 desision tree
+-  watermelon1 dateset only has discrete features so it can be classified by id3 desision tree
--  Another has not only discrete but also continuous features, so it can be classified using c4.5.
+-  watermelon2 has not only discrete but also continuous features, so it can be classified using c4.5.